valeridev/valeridev.github.io/README.md

 # Welcome to My GitHub!
 👋 Hi there!
 I'm Váleri Calhau, a self-taught coder on an exciting journey of learning and building.
-I'm thrilled to have you here on my GitHub!
-Try my [weather app,](https://github.com/valeridev/weathershecodesplus.html/blob/main/github4.html) my latest project that I did with SheCodes.
+Recently, I had the pleasure of working on a project during my time at SheCodes.
+It's called the Weather App, and I invite you to explore it  [👉 here.](https://github.com/valeridev/weathershecodesplus.html/blob/main/index.html)

 Let me tell you a bit about myself and what you can expect to find here.